Cook Like Czechs

 To brush:

-• ⅓ stick (35 g) butter to grease a baking dish and buns before baking
+• ⅓ stick unsalted butter melted, to grease the baking dish and Buchtičky buns before baking

 Instructions